Closed approximate subgroups: compactness, amenability and approximate lattices: Amenable approximate subgroups

-As the above proof shows, the finitely additive measure $\mu$ need not be defined on all Haar measurable subsets, but only on a certain lattice of subsets generated by $\L$, finite intersections of translates of $\L$ and certain products of such subsets.
-This observation leads to more general versions of Lemma \ref{Lemma: Massicot-Wagner} (in the spirit of \cite{hrushovski2019amenability}) and enables us to waive the assumption that $G$ is $\sigma$-compact.
-We keep however with this version for the sake of simplicity.
+\begin{remark} For the proof of Lemma \ref{Lemma: Massicot-Wagner} to work, the finitely additive measure $m$ need not be defined on all Borel subsets, but only on a certain lattice of subsets generated by $\L$, finite intersections of translates of $\L$ and certain products of such subsets.
+See \cite{hrushovski2019amenability}. \end{remark}